skeeto/skeeto.github.com/_posts/2023-09-30-An-easy-to-implement-arena-friendly-hash-map.markdown

 * A null pointer is an empty hash map and initialization is trivial.
 As discussed in the last article, one of my arena allocation principles is default zero-initializion.
-Put together, than means any data structure containing a map already has a ready-to-use empty map.
+Put together, that means any data structure containing a map comes with a ready-to-use, empty map.

 * The map is allocated out of the scratch arena so it's automatically freed upon any return.
 It's as care-free as garbage collection.